PATH (rail system): Route operation

 These levels of ridership notwithstanding, PATH runs at a deficit, losing about $400 million per year.
 While some of its recent improvements, particularly in Harrison, have spurred local development, it cannot benefit from that directly as the Port Authority is limited to the revenue it makes from the fees, fares, and tolls it collects, with the state and local governments collecting the sales, income and property taxes arising from development.
 Its costs are correspondingly increased by having to comply with FRA regulations.
 PATH is thus subsidized by the Port Authority from surpluses at its airports and seaports.

 Services

 The PATH system has 13.8 mi of route mileage, counting route overlaps only once.
-During the daytime on weekdays, four services operate:
+Between 6 a.m. and 11 p.m. on weekdays and 10 a.m. and 9 p.m. on weekends, four services operate: